OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 `docker-compose.podman.yml` over the main Compose file so containers use the Podman-supported `journald` log driver instead of Docker's `local` driver and applies a private SELinux relabel (`:Z`) to the read-only config bind mount.
-For both runtimes, the installer writes `INKPLATE_SERVER_PORT` to `.env`, and Compose uses it for both the published host port and container target port.
+For both runtimes, the installer writes `INKPLATE_SERVER_PORT` and `INKPLATE_IMAGE` to `.env`.
+Compose uses the port for both the published host port and container target port.
-It also writes the matching `INKPLATE_BUILD_TARGET` and `INKPLATE_IMAGE`: the Firefox choice builds the full image, while Pillow builds the Pillow-only local image.
-Re-running an update aligns these values with the renderer already recorded in the server config.
 Before building, the installer checks that this host port is free unless this Compose project's web container is already running there.
 If another process owns the port, choose a different Server port or stop the existing listener.
 Native systemd mode needs root privileges for package installation, `/srv/inkplate`, `/etc/inkplate/weather.env`, and systemd service management.
-The Firefox choice installs Firefox, Geckodriver, Selenium and Airium.
-The Pillow choice skips those components and installs only the common and Pillow renderer dependencies.
-When changing an existing install to Pillow, it removes Selenium and Airium from the application virtualenv but does not automatically remove a system-wide Firefox package or Geckodriver binary.
+It installs the Pillow renderer dependencies.
+A v4 application update removes the obsolete Selenium and Airium packages from the application virtualenv, but does not remove a system-wide Firefox package or Geckodriver binary left by a v3 install.
 Run it as root or as a user that can elevate with `sudo`, `doas`, or `run0`; the installer checks this before making system changes.
 Container modes validate their selected runtime before starting.

 Use dry-run mode to preview actions: